dmfxyz/reading-list-and-annotated-papers/readme.md

 # Reading List
-A collection of resources I’ve found helpful or interesting Some are just things I want to keep handy.
+A collection of resources I’ve found helpful or interesting.
+Some are just things I want to keep handy.
+The list is both updated and pruned sporadically, and is pushed occassionally.
+I hope to organize it further when I have time; for now the links are listed in no particular order.

 ## Words